rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 ## Acknowledgements

+The development of this feature started in early 2018 as part of the [Swift for TensorFlow](https://www.tensorflow.org/swift) project and has been pioneered by engineers from Google.
 The authors would like to thank everybody involved.
 See the [Acknowledgements](https://github.com/apple/swift/blob/main/docs/DifferentiableProgramming.md#acknowledgements) section of the manifesto.